 HIV-infected patients with Salmonella bacteremia, which typically occurs in those with advanced HIV disease, should be monitored clinically for recurrence after treatment (BIII).
 Recurrence may present as bacteremia or as an anatomically localized infection, including intra-abdominal, endothelial, urinary tract, soft tissue, bone and joint, lung, or meningeal foci.
 Secondary prophylaxis should be considered for patients with recurrent Salmonella bacteremia (BIII) and it might also be considered for patients with recurrent gastroenteritis (with or without bacteremia) and in those with CD4 counts <200 cell/mm3 with severe diarrhea (BIII).
 The value of this secondary prophylaxis has not been established and must be weighed against the risks of long-term antibiotic exposure.
 Recurrent Salmonella bacteremia constitutes an AIDS-defining illness33 and suppression of HIV replication with ART appears to decrease the risk of recurrent illnesses.34 In patients whose Salmonella infection is resolved and who have responded to ART with sustained viral suppression and CD4 counts >200 cells/mm3, secondary prophylaxis for salmonellosis can probably be stopped (CII).7 Clinicians also should be aware that recurrence may represent development of antimicrobial resistance during therapy.

 Therapy for Shigella infections is recommended both to shorten the duration of illness and to possibly prevent spread of the infection to others (AIII).31 The recommended treatment for shigellosis is with a fluoroquinolone, preferably ciprofloxacin, for 7 to 10 days (AIII).
-However, ciprofloxacin-resistant S. sonnei has been reported in the United States and is associated with international travel, homelessness, and being a man who has sex with men (MSM); ciprofloxacin-resistant shigellosis among MSM appears to be acquired predominantly within the United States, rather than during travel.29 Depending on antibiotic susceptibilities, alternative agents might include TMP-SMX (7–10 days) or azithromycin (5 days) (BIII).
-Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.35 Recently, azithromycin-resistant Shigella spp in HIV-infected MSM have been reported.36-38 Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
+Although current CLSI criteria categorizes Shigella isolates with MIC 0.12-1 ug/ml as susceptible, these isolates may harbor plasmid-mediated resistance genes.
+Until the clinical significance of these findings can be determined, fluoroquinolones should only be used to treat isolates with MIC <0.12 ug/ml.35 Ciprofloxacin-resistant S. sonnei and S. flexneri have been reported in the United States and are associated with international travel, homelessness, and being a man who has sex with men (MSM); ciprofloxacin-resistant shigellosis among MSM appears to be acquired predominantly within the United States, rather than during travel.29 Depending on antibiotic susceptibilities, alternative agents might include TMP-SMX (7–10 days) or azithromycin (5 days) (BIII).
+Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.36 Recently, azithromycin-resistant Shigella spp in HIV-infected MSM have been reported.37-39 Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
 Azithromycin is not recommended for treatment of Shigella spp. bacteremia (AIII).
 Chronic suppressive or maintenance therapy is not recommended for first-time Shigella infections (BIII).
 Recurrent infections can occur, particularly in individuals with CD4 counts <200 cells/mm3, in which case extending antimicrobial therapy for up to 6 weeks is reasonable (BIII).
 As with Salmonella infections, suppression of HIV replication with ART is expected to decrease the risk of recurrent shigellosis.

 Available data suggest that HIV-infected patients respond to treatment of CDI similarly to HIV-uninfected patients.
-Guidelines and subsequent updates to guide the treatment of CDI have been published40-43 and can be consulted for further information.
-Multivariate analysis of two recent identical, multicenter (91 sites in United States, Canada; 109 sites in Europe), randomized, double-blind studies involving 537 non-HIV-infected patients with CDI (278 and 259 treated with metronidazole and vancomycin, respectively) found vancomycin to be superior to metronidazole for clinical success [OR 1.575 (1.035,2.396), P=0.034].
-Stratification by CDI disease severity found 4.0% (mild), 8.3% (moderate), and 12.2% (severe) improved clinical success rates with vancomycin therapy.44 Given this trial and earlier data,45 vancomycin (AI) is recommended for treatment of HIV-infected persons with CDI with the possible exception of mild CDI where treatment with metronidazole (CII) may yield clinical success.
+Guidelines and subsequent updates to guide the treatment of CDI have been published42-45 and can be consulted for further information.
+Multivariate analysis of 2 recent identical, multicenter (91 sites in United States, Canada; 109 sites in Europe), randomized, double-blind studies involving 537 non-HIV-infected patients with CDI (278 and 259 treated with metronidazole and vancomycin, respectively) found vancomycin to be superior to metronidazole for clinical success [OR 1.575 (1.035, 2.396), P = 0.034].
+Stratification by CDI disease severity found 4.0% (mild), 8.3% (moderate), and 12.2% (severe) improved clinical success rates with vancomycin therapy compared to metronidazole therapy.46 Given this trial and earlier data,47 vancomycin (AI) is recommended for treatment of HIV-infected persons with CDI with the possible exception of mild CDI where treatment with metronidazole (CII) may yield clinical success.
 Treatment of recurrent CDI in HIV-infected patients is the same as in patients who are not HIV-infected.
-Limited case reports suggest that fecal microbiota therapy may be successful and safe to treat recurrent CDI in HIV-infected patients (CIII).46 The impact of ART on recurrence of CDI is unknown.
+Limited case reports suggest that fecal microbiota therapy (aka fecal transplant) may be successful and safe to treat recurrent CDI in HIV-infected patients (CIII).48 The impact of ART on recurrence of CDI is unknown.

 Special Considerations with Regard to Starting ART